MAHEC in the News

 "If we know a mother has lost a lot of blood, we're going to act faster," explains MAHEC OB/GYN Dr. Bre Bolivar.

 Everyone from nurses to paramedics to doctors - who don't often encounter delivery - engaged in various simulations, including CPR.
-Every scenario participants deal with in this class doesn't just involve the mother's safety, but also the child's. [see the full story]
+Every scenario participants deal with in this class doesn't just involve the mother's safety, but also the child's. [see the full story on WLOS TV-13]

 It's that time of year when many workplaces are overrun with illness.
 Eighty percent of workers surveyed by Staples Business Advantage say they come to work sick.